Yo! Did

 I fell in love with architecture as a teenager, and was so good, my drafting teacher carved my name out of wood as a desk name plate for my future job at an architectural firm.
 Who knew that after all these years in entertainment, I would find myself back inside of a world of architecture.

-COMING SOON – Big Bethel AME Church
+YO!
+PROMO Big Bethel AME Church LIVE

 YO!
-PRESS & PUBLICITY
+PRESS

 YO!
 AFTER THE SHOW